-The Livable Frederick Comprehensive Plan
+The Frederick County Comprehensive Plan

 One element of the State of Maryland Smart Growth Act of 1997 is the designation of Priority Funding Areas (PFA).
 These areas are used by the State to direct and prioritize funding for development and infrastructure projects.
 Usually PFAs are located within planned growth areas and municipalities with public water & sewer and appropriate zoning designations.

 Go to the Budget Office page to see copies of the Capital Improvements Program (CIP).